Ficodes/E2E-DOME-BAE/README.md

 **1. Phase 1: The "Happy Journey" (Seeding the System)**
 * The main, positive-flow test executes first.
 * It reads the **Predefined Configuration File** to know exactly what names and attributes to use.
-* It executes the creation actions against the live DOME system, effectively populating the environment with the expected "gold standard" objects.
+* It executes and tests the creation actions against the live DOME system, effectively populating the environment with the expected "gold standard" objects.

 **2. Phase 2: Specific & Edge Tests (Reuse)**
 * Subsequent tests execute only after Phase 1 has successfully seeded the environment.